pablo-chocobar/sklearn-webui/README.md

 # sklearn-webui
 a web interface for scikit learn

+## Back end
-the backend repository can be found here [here](https://github.com/pablo-chocobar/sklearn-ui-backend)
+The backend repository can be found here [here](https://github.com/pablo-chocobar/sklearn-ui-backend)

+The backend utilizes Python , Flask, scikit-learn, Pandas and joblib.

+## Front end
-the frontend repository can be found here [here](https://github.com/pablo-chocobar/sklearn-ui-frontend/)
+The frontend repository can be found here [here](https://github.com/pablo-chocobar/sklearn-ui-frontend/)

-the backend utilizes Python , Flask, scikit-learn, Pandas and joblib. the frontend was created with NextJS and TailwindCSS
+The frontend was created with NextJS and TailwindCSS